permafrost-dev/ray-cli/README.md

 Arguments: `string`

-Default: `none`
+Default: `normal`

 Possible Values: `large`, `lg`, `small`, `sm`, `normal`

 Description: sends a payload with the specified text size.
-See `--large` and `--small`.
+See `--large` and `--small`.  _Note that while included for completeness, specifying `normal` is not necessary as it is the default text size._

 Example: